tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

  - `s-Measure` is not supported;

- - since carrier aggregation is not supported in by the LTE module, the following assumptions in UE measurements hold true:
+ - carrier aggregation is now supported in the LTE module

-   - no notion of secondary cell (`SCell`);
-   - primary cell (`PCell`) simply means serving cell;
    - Event A6 is not implemented;

  - speed dependant scaling of time-to-trigger (Section 5.5.6.2 of [TS36331]_) is